Pho (Vietnamese Chicken Noodle Soup) is incredible.

 In a pinch, you could use angel hair pasta.

 Next time you have wings, or a rotisseries chicken, be sure to save (and freeze if necessary) the bones to use to make the stock for Pho.

-After the stock has simmered on the stove for a couple hours with herbs and aromatics, we like to strain the broth and let sit in the fridge for a couple hours, or overnight.
+After the stock has simmered on the stove for a couple of hours with herbs and aromatics, we like to strain the broth and let sit in the fridge for a couple of hours, or overnight.